Configuring YubiHSM 2 for Java Code Signing

 import java.security.*;

-To keep things simple, we will not handle Exceptions here and define some hardcoded parameters:
+To keep things simple, we do not handle Exceptions here and define some hardcoded parameters:

 public class RsaSignP11 {